robertylewis/lean4-autograder-main/README.md

 theorem th3 (h : ¬q → ¬p) : (p → q) := sorry
 ```

+The autograder would award 2 points for a `sorry`-free proof of `th3` that does not use any nonstandard axioms.
+Extra axioms can be allowed with the `@[legalAxiom]` attribute.

 It is **NOT** necessary to edit `autograder_config.json` unless you want to use the helper scripts.

 ### Gradescope Container Minimum Specifications